1268/media/paramount/readme.md

 # Paramount+

+https://play.google.com/store/apps/details?id=com.cbs.app

 ## How to get aid/sid?

-https://play.google.com/store/apps/details?id=com.cbs.app

-Install user certificate and Start video.
+Create device with Android API 23.
+Install user certificate.
+Start video.
+After the commercial you might get an error, try again.
 For `sid`, you should see a request like this:

 ~~~
 GET /s/dJ5BDC/fNsRH_fjko5T?format=SMIL&Tracking=true&sig=006229620e7f3db019fc0...